 Since 1950, when Memorial held its first convocation, thousands of students and more than 500 honorary graduates have crossed the stage to receive their degrees.
 Our convocation — defined as a gathering of the university community — has grown from the practices and traditions of older universities, such as the University of Oxford.
 Today's convocations are a distinctly Memorial University experience for all who attend, be they distinguished guests, faculty, honorary graduates or our graduating students who are, as they should be, the focus of the events.

-Important Update on Fall Convocation 2020
+Important Update on Convocation Spring 2021

 FUTURE CONVOCATION DATES

 The following convocation dates have been scheduled for Memorial University.